2b3ez/FileManager4TinyMCE/readme.txt

 Version 3.0 NEWS:

-- With this plugin you can also set automatic resizing of uploaded images.
+- You can set (if you want) automatic resizing of uploaded images.
-- Moreover you can set the permits to delete files, folder and create folder.
+- You can set the permits to delete files, folder and create folder.
-- This version support advanced tab on image plugin
+- This version support advanced tab on tinymce image plugin
-- For preview img in files list the plugin NOW create a thumbnail image with low resolution!!!
+- In files list NOW the plugin create a thumbnail image with low resolution for preview!!!